elasticio/maester-client/README.md

 ```
 Using the library:
 ```
-const obj = await objectStorage.lookupObjectByQueryParameters([
+const obj = await objectStorage.lookupObjectsByQueryParameters([
   { key: 'somequeriablefieldkey', value: 'somequeriablefieldvalue' },
   { key: 'anotherqueriablefieldkey', value: 'anotherqueriablefieldvalue' }
 ]);
 ```
-The method returns a JSON array.
+The method returns an array of items.
 It either is empty in case no objects found or contains objects

 ### Update object